 ASG Analysis: Fundamentals of the African Continental Free Trade Area (AfCFTA)

 This ASG Analysis begins a three-part series on the African Continental Free Trade Area (AfCFTA).
 It focuses on the agreement’s status, purpose, and early implications for investors, while later installments will delve deeper into the specifics of a single market, foreign direct investment, and opportunities in a post-Covid Africa with a functioning AfCFTA.
+The second piece focuses on the ways in which the success of the AfCFTA may be complicated or challenged.
+The third piece focuses on the agreement's future and potential.
 The series is part of a broader lineup of ASG Analyses examining “game-changing” developments across Africa that will shape the continent’s political and economic future.

 36 African countries have ratified the African Continental Free Trade Area (AfCFTA) agreement, a key piece of the African Union’s Agenda 2063, to foster the free flow of goods, services, and people across borders and help meet the continent’s enormous economic potential.